 2. Staff training

-GETTING ADVICE is for CYP and families adjusting to life circumstances who have mild or temporary difficulties, where the best approach is a brief intervention of 1-2 CAMHS appointments, with the possible addition of self-support via online or other resources.
+GETTING ADVICE AND SIGNPOSTING is for CYP and families adjusting to life circumstances who have mild or temporary difficulties, where the best approach is a brief intervention of 1-2 CAMHS appointments, with the possible addition of self-support via online or other resources.

 GETTING HELP is selected for CYP and families who would benefit from focused evidence based treatment with clear goals and the review of progress towards goals.
 On average 10 appointments would be offered, but the range would be wide, e.g. 1 year of weekly psychotherapy.